 ““Ew”, they screamed and ran down the stairs where the door was unlocked.
 We ran after them waving our dicks at their disappearing shadows.
 We stopped before we reached the front yard, considering we were buck-ass naked.
 Teen Jesus Rampage.

 I called Robby and told him to have everyone ditch on Wednesday.
-It was Jace’s 16th and I’d booked a studio to celebrate.
+It was Jace’s 16th.
+I’d booked a studio to celebrate.

 At rehearsal we went over all the songs we planned to record, mostly Pink Floyd and the Velvet Underground.
-Robby pulled out the new Pink Floyd album, so we lit up and played it through.
+Robby pulled out the new Pink Floyd album.
+We lit up and played it through.
 The title song, ‘Wish You were Here:’

-It really got to me and I knew it would be the song to finish the tribute, after ‘Dark Side of the Moon’ / ‘Brain Damage.’
+It really got to me.
+I knew it would be the song to finish the tribute, after ‘Dark Side of the Moon’ / ‘Brain Damage.’

 After agreement was reached, I pulled Dave and Jazz aside, “Wanna make some money?”